drichardcarl/takehome-project/INSTRUCTIONS.md

 - Generate new scenes with incremented names ("Scene 4", "Scene 5", etc.)
 - Assign random colors to new scenes
 - Default new scene length: 30 frames
-- Add new scenes to end of timeline
+- Add new scenes to end of timeline (scenes are always contiguous)

 **Drag & Drop Reordering:**
 - Implement drag & drop to reorder scenes
-- You may use default HTML5 drag functionality, or a custom packagle of your choice.
+- You may use default HTML5 drag functionality, or a custom package of your choice
+- Scenes automatically rearrange to maintain sequential order (no gaps between scenes)
 - Update scene indices when reordered
-- Maintain timeline continuity during reordering
+- Recalculate timeline positions after reordering

 **Scene Duration Editing:**
 - Allow resizing scenes by dragging right edge
 - Minimum scene length: 10 frames
+- When a scene is resized, subsequent scenes automatically shift position to maintain continuity
 - Update total timeline duration when scenes are resized

 ### 5. Command Pattern & Undo/Redo (Required)